gwynndp/treetracker-field-data/README.md

 # Field data service

-A service exposing the device data collected from treetracker app.
+A service that owns the raw tree tracking data uploaded from devices collected via treetracker app.

-## Project Setup
+## Development Environment Quick Start

-Open terminal and navigate to a folder to install this project:
+1. Open terminal and navigate to a folder to install this project:

 ```
 git clone https://github.com/Greenstand/treetracker-field-data.git